 The template analysis methodology has limitations.
-Although this research strived for objectivity, interpretations of IT-value activities and corresponding coding are value-laden.
+Although this research strived for objectivity, data interpretations and coding are value-laden.
 They reflect the researchers' subjective views.
-The same data may be understood in different ways and be mapped to other customer-value categories.
-The induction of the categories for organizational value was unconsciously guided by the research objectives.
-Researchers with other aims may develop distinct categories for organizational value (Dey, 1993).
+The same data may be understood in different ways and be assigned to other categories.
+Researchers with other aims may develop distinct categories (Dey, 1993).